 Porky is not happy this has happened, but Daffy isn’t worried.
 The other car is ridiculously small, so the driver ought to be just as well.
 Said driver is not only tall, but pissed.
 It’s not enough that kids find his appearance while driving a vehicle humorous, but now he has to find another comediacally small car.
 Daffy’s reaction is great: he acts like groveling dog.
 I guess the big guy finds this endearing, because he lets Daffy live.
 He gives Porky a punch.

 After they get going again, Daffy complains at the lack of speed.
 Porky is a responsible driver, and refuses to speed.
 Daffy steps on the gas himself, and that’s when the cop shows up.
 (It’s the universal law.)
 Daffy has a plan: he tells the officer that Porky has “something” in the trunk.
 Knowing all too well what will happen, Porky begs for the man to NOT look in the trunk.
-This doesn’t help matters, it only makes him look worse.
+This doesn’t help matters, it only makes him look more suspicious.
 The cop takes a peek, and suitcases fly everywhere.
 Before Daffy can get Porky to flee, they are nabbed.

 They’re brought in to Muddville.
 (Where there is no joy.
 It’s their slogan.)
 Not surprisingly, Porky gets off easy.
 A fine of $2.00.
 (Sweet!)
 Daffy is angry to hear it, and goes to fight.
 This ends up costing Porky an extra fifty.
 Daffy still feels that’s a victory.
 Porky has had it, but plays it cool.
 In fact, he ups and buys Daffy a present.
-But the fun in giving, is seeing the surprise on the giftee’s face.
+But the fun in giving is seeing the surprise on the giftee’s face.
 Therefore, Porky refuses to let Daffy have it right away.
 He stuffs it in the trunk.

 Favorite Part: The man who pulls over for a hitchhiking Daffy, just to tell him that he never picks his kind up.
 (It really is a shame that so many dickweeds ruined trolling for the rest of us.
 It’s actually quite humorous when done right.)